Frequently asked questions for primary and secondary school pupils

 What happens if we change our address or move to a different school?

 A change of address or school must be reported so that we can reassess your details and update our records.
-Please contact us by emailing email@example.com or by calling us on 0300 123 5012.
-Passes that are no longer required should be returned to the Cheshire East Transport Service for cancellation.
-Please ensure that you contact us immediately if you are no longer in receipt of a benefit that entitled your child to a travel pass.
+Contact us by email email@example.com or by phone 0300 123 5012.

 When will I receive the travel pass?

-For applications received and processed in good time, a travel pass for September will be sent to your home address during August.
-If your application was made after the start of term or part way through the academic year and your child is eligible, the Cheshire East Transport Service will aim to issue a pass within 14 days.
-Applications made during peak times may be delayed and parents / carers are ultimately responsible for making any interim travel arrangements.
+For completed applications received and processed in good time, a travel pass for September will be sent to your home address during the middle of August.
+If your application was made after the start of term or part way through the academic year and your child is eligible, we will aim to issue a pass within 14 days.
+Applications made during peak times may be delayed and parents/carers are ultimately responsible for making any interim travel arrangements.

 Do pupils need to carry their travel pass every day?